Advice from emergency consultants one phone call away

 A feature created by HSJ in co-operation with NHS Tayside Health Board written by Jennifer Truland, HSJ.

 Read this piece below or click here to view it on the HSJ.
+You can download a PDF version of the feature here.

 A Scottish health board has rolled out a system that provides GPs and paramedics with immediate advice and guidance from emergency department consultants, reports Jennifer Trueland